 - Please answer the following questions:

-- Why did you sign up for this class?
+- Why did you decide to take this course?

 - What do you hope to gain from this course (BESIDES an A/credits towards graduation)?

 - Is there anything in particular you would like us to cover this semester?

 - What are your preferred pronouns?